node-apn/node-apn/doc/apn.markdown

 The value to specify for `payload.apns.alert` can be either a `String` or an `Object` as outlined by the payload documentation.

 ### notification.newsstandAvailable
+### notification.contentAvailable

-Setting this property to true will specify "content-available" in the payload when it is compiled.
+Setting either of these properties to true will specify "content-available" in the payload when it is compiled.

 ### notification.mdm